SumiSastri/robofriends-adapted/README.md

 ### Learning objectives

 Robot Friends is a project that I was worked on just after graduating from GA and just before I got my internship at goodlord.
-I wanted to build an app purely on the front end to revise basic concepts of react and build the project assisted by the video-tutorials.
+I wanted to build an app purely on the front end to revise basic concepts of React and build the project assisted by the video-tutorials.
 It records each task in this read-me to embed knowledge and improve skills.
 This read-me therefore is weighted towards task-based descriptions.

 ### Project set up and scaffolding Section 19